Ashe-Radus/Module2/README.md

 ##Description

 Starter website for project links, personal contact info and an about me starter section.
+All boxes are place holders until projects are completed.
+As page shrinks background and boxes change color.

 ##Snapshot of Website